mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

     -   [Reframing research findings using socio-cultural concetps of 3rd Spaces, idiocultures, and repertoires](#reframing-research-findings-using-socio-cultural-concetps-of-3rd-spaces-idiocultures-and-repertoires)
+        -   [Use of GDPs (as a gateway framework and components) to support the development of social and cultural repertoires of practice](#use-of-gdps-as-a-gateway-framework-and-components-to-support-the-development-of-social-and-cultural-repertoires-of-practice)
         -   [Playtesting as a suitable medium for emerging activities creating third spaces](#playtesting-as-a-suitable-medium-for-emerging-activities-creating-third-spaces)
-            -   [Identity formation within third spaces](#identity-formation-within-third-spaces)
+        -   [Identity formation (within third spaces)](#identity-formation-within-third-spaces)
+            -   [Funds of Knowledge / DoL repertoires and how they emerge (in playtesting practices in particular)](#funds-of-knowledge-dol-repertoires-and-how-they-emerge-in-playtesting-practices-in-particular)
             -   [Expressions of identity in variations in approaches to playtesting](#expressions-of-identity-in-variations-in-approaches-to-playtesting)
             -   [The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity - MERGE UP](#the-introduction-of-maker-types-and-side-missions-as-affordances-of-my-pedagogy-to-legitimise-diversity---merge-up)
-            -   [Funds of Knowledge / DoL repertoires and how they emerge (in playtesting practices in particular)](#funds-of-knowledge-dol-repertoires-and-how-they-emerge-in-playtesting-practices-in-particular)
             -   [6.
-The impact of constraints in design on agency](#the-impact-of-constraints-in-design-on-agency)
-            -   [6.
 Synthesis, potential of explicit structuring of identity formation / spaces for blending of repertoires](#synthesis-potential-of-explicit-structuring-of-identity-formation-spaces-for-blending-of-repertoires)
                 -   [Examining complexity within identity formation and specialisation](#examining-complexity-within-identity-formation-and-specialisation)
-                -   [Use of GDPs as a gateway framework to support the development of social and cultural repertoires of practice](#use-of-gdps-as-a-gateway-framework-to-support-the-development-of-social-and-cultural-repertoires-of-practice)
         -   [Metaphors as a way to explore conceptions of agency within digital making](#metaphors-as-a-way-to-explore-conceptions-of-agency-within-digital-making)